 A large plant which has roots, a trunk, branches and leaves or needles we call a “TREE”.
 The subject dealing with quantities and the calculations of quantities we call “MATHEMATICS”.
 But what of this word “ART”?

-There are many ideas (sometimes conflicting) about the word Art.
+There are numerous ideas (sometimes conflicting) about the word Art.
 Historically, there was no confusion about the meaning of the word.
 This turmoil and befuddlement is a fairly recent phenomenon.

 Leonardo daVinci said, “Art is the queen of all sciences communicating knowledge to all the generations of the world.”